ministryofjustice/security-guidance/docs/leak-handling-process.md

 It should be read in conjunction with the associated [leak handling policy](leak-handling-policy.md).

 [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk) owns the leak handling process.
-However, the Justice Digital Security Operations Centre \(SOC\) provides tech support as required, for example performing searches.
+However, the [Justice Digital Security Operations Centre \(SOC\)](mailto:MisuseInvestigationTeam@justice.gov.uk) provides tech support as required, for example performing searches.
 The analysis and reporting from these teams is an essential security management component in assessing and mitigating current and future leaks that affect MoJ data, systems, networks and solutions.

 Send all leak questions or requests for help to [security@justice.gov.uk](mailto:security@justice.gov.uk).
 This applies to all leaks, suspected or otherwise.
 Your message is evaluated promptly and normally passed to [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk).
-Depending on the circumstances, the Justice Digital SOC might also provide direct advice on a case-by-case basis.
+Depending on the circumstances, the [Justice Digital SOC](mailto:MisuseInvestigationTeam@justice.gov.uk) might also provide direct advice on a case-by-case basis.

 **Note:** Normally, the [MoJ incident management process](it-incident-management-policy.md) is followed at the start of a leak investigation.

-**Note:** If a leak investigation indicates that physical examination of evidence is required, then Justice Digital SOC involvement will include a Team Lead as a minimum.
+**Note:** If a leak investigation indicates that physical examination of evidence is required, then [Justice Digital SOC](mailto:MisuseInvestigationTeam@justice.gov.uk) involvement includes a Team Lead as a minimum.

 **Note:** An informal leak investigation takes place entirely within the MoJ.
 A formal leak investigation takes place with involvement from outside the MoJ, typically Cabinet Office.